AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 ### Flash sales or promotions

 An online retailer is preparing a limited flash sale and wants to notify customers on a short notice.
-Through the Experience Platform ad-hoc activation API, the marketing team can export segments on-demand, and quickly send promotional emails to the customer base.
+Through the Experience Platform ad-hoc activation API, the marketing team can export audiences on-demand, and quickly send promotional emails to the customer base.

 ### Current events or breaking news

 A hotel expects inclement weather over the following days, and the team wants to inform the arriving guests quickly, so they can plan accordingly.
-The marketing team can use the Experience Platform ad-hoc activation API to export segments on-demand, and notify the guests.
+The marketing team can use the Experience Platform ad-hoc activation API to export audiences on-demand, and notify the guests.

 ### Integration testing

-IT managers can use the Experience Platform ad-hoc activation API to export segments on-demand, so they can test their custom integration with Adobe Experience Platform, and ensure everything is working correctly.
+IT managers can use the Experience Platform ad-hoc activation API to export audiences on-demand, so they can test their custom integration with Adobe Experience Platform, and ensure everything is working correctly.

 ## Guardrails {#guardrails}

 Keep in mind the following guardrails when using the ad-hoc activation API.

-* Currently, each ad-hoc activation job can activate up to 80 segments.
-Attempting to activate more than 80 segments per job will cause the job to fail.
+* Currently, each ad-hoc activation job can activate up to 80 audiences.
+Attempting to activate more than 80 audiences per job will cause the job to fail.
 This behavior is subject to change in future releases.
-* Ad-hoc activation jobs cannot run in parallel with scheduled [segment export jobs](../../segmentation/api/export-jobs.md).
-Before running an ad-hoc activation job, make sure the scheduled segment export job has finished.
+* Ad-hoc activation jobs cannot run in parallel with scheduled [audiences export jobs](../../segmentation/api/export-jobs.md).
+Before running an ad-hoc activation job, make sure the scheduled audience export job has finished.
 See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) for information on how to monitor the status of activation flows.
 For example, if your activation dataflow shows a **[!UICONTROL Processing]** status, wait for it to finish before running the ad-hoc activation job.
 * Do not run more than one concurrrent ad-hoc activation job per segment.

 ## Segmentation considerations {#segmentation-considerations}